PaulLyonel/StabilizingInvNetsUsingMixtureModels/README.md

 5) matplotlib (version 3.1.3)
 6) tqdm (version 4.42.1)

-The code was tested on that specific version with python 3.7.6.
+The code was tested on that specific version with python 3.7.6 with cuda.
+Particularly the MNIST example runs very slow on CPU.

 Some general advice on when and how to use Mixture Models: